+A large body of research has focused on developing optimal methods to connect adjacent level policies in the HRL framework from an action-oriented perspective.
+In the option-critic architecture, the policy over options selects an option to follow its intra-policy, which continues to operate until the condition for option termination is met \cite{12}.
+The Strategic Attentive Writer, with its HRL structure, offers advantages in sequential decision-making domains due to its use of macro-actions, which are partially organized based on environmental information \cite{14}.
+FeUdal networks for HRL identify semantically meaningful sub-goals in an environment, which are then pursued by different policies of the manager \cite{13}.

+\cite{17} proposes an efficient and general method for discovering sub-goals using two unsupervised learning techniques: anomaly outlier detection and K-means clustering.
+The Hierarchical Actor-Critic incorporates DDPG with an actor-critic network and Hindsight Experience Replay (HER) \cite{10} at every policy level \cite{19}. \cite{20} introduces a nested and goal-conditioned HRL framework capable of dividing a task into several sub-tasks using two classes of hindsight transitions. \cite{16} develops a method to leverage representation learning through sub-optimality, defined as the difference between the value function of an optimal HRL that does not utilize representation learning and the value function of an HRL that does utilize representation learning.

-The main focus of the following research is to find an effective training method for each HRL policy regarding the dynamics of training between adjacent level policies to synchronize each other.
-The work in \cite{18} defines a general goal, a parameterized reward function for a lower-level policy and an off-policy correction for HRL for a sample-efficiency.
-Our research extends the work begun in \cite{18} on the off-policy correction which is the most interesting part of our research.
-In order to find $g_{t}\in{R^{d_{s}}}$ for an off-policy correction in HRL, HIRO finds 10 candidates which are eight candidate goals sampled randomly from a Gaussian centred at the distance of state $s_{t+c}- s_{t}$ between the horizon of the higher level policy ‘c’, an original goal $g_t$ and the distance of state $s_{t+c}- s_{t}$.
+However, the aforementioned studies do not address the optimal training for level synchronization between adjacent level policies.
+The main focus of HIRO is to develop an effective training method for each HRL policy, addressing the dynamics of training between adjacent level policies to ensure their synchronization.
+To identify an optimal goal $g_{t}\in{R^{d_{s}}}$ for off-policy correction in HRL, HIRO generates 10 candidate goals.
+These include eight candidates sampled randomly from a Gaussian distribution centered at the state difference $s_{t+c}- s_{t}$ (where ‘c’ is the horizon of the higher-level policy), the original goal $g_t$, and a goal equivalent to the state difference $s_{t+c}- s_{t}$.